Last Updated on Samuel Franklinby

 Gloomhaven Tinkerer Guide – Cards, Builds, Perks, Enhancements & Items

-With our Gloomhaven Tinkerer guide you will be appropriately equipped to master this support and crowd control focused character.
-This guide details the Tinkerer card, build, perks, enhancements and items for this Gloomhaven class to ensure you have a wide breadth of game knowledge when playing as the mechanical themed base character.
+With our Gloomhaven Tinkerer guide you will be appropriately equipped to master this support and crowd control focused character for the scenario challenges ahead.
+This guide details the Tinkerer card, build, perks, enhancements and items for this Gloomhaven class to ensure you have a wide breadth of game knowledge when playing as this mechanical themed base character.
 This guide provides a pathway up to level 9 for new players and veterans to follow from a level 1 Tinkerer character for a blended damage, utility and healing build that is effective in most party compositions although you may want to adjust it slightly for your own circumstances.

-While the Tinkerer is not generally your go to character in smaller party sizes they are a powerful asset in the larger party sizes where the support they offer is ideal to a team.
+While the Tinkerer is not generally your go to character in smaller party sizes they are a powerful asset in the larger party sizes where the support they offer is ideal to teammates.
 Primarily from healing, crowd control, traps, conditions, summons and area of effect attacks the Tinkerer is a flexible character that also has a large hand size and medium health pool.
-Notably a number of their key damage cards are loss cards that can make decisions have even more weight than your standard hero as you’ll need to balance this power against your longevity.
+Notably a number of their key damage cards are loss cards that can make your decisions have even more weight than your standard mercenary hero as you’ll need to balance this power against your own longevity.
 This mixture of designs means that the Tinkerer can dance along the front lines with another durable character in the team or safely sit back behind the team with long range attacks and healing cards.
-Visually the Tinkerer is a Quatryl who are specialists at both gadgets and elixirs which is reflected in your card designs.
+Visually the Tinkerer is a Quatryl who are specialists at both gadgets and elixirs which is reflected in your card designs and make some appearances throughout the campaign.

 Gloomhaven Tinkerer Guide Overview

 The overview of this Tinkerer guide provides a quick reference on how to build the Tinkerer as you progress from level 1 to the maximum level of 9.
-This section allows you to refer to a quick list while playing Gloomhaven of what in most situations will be the best options available.
-Further detail on these decisions provided at the end of the guide for those that want to have a deeper understanding of their options.
-Keep in mind that some of these decisions may change depending on your party and playstyle which are noted in the advanced section towards the end of this page.
-The most obvious impact is that in smaller party sizes or parties with lower damage overall you may need to take a damage focused path while larger parties will generally benefit most from your healing or utility being a focus.
+This section allows you to refer to a quick list while playing Gloomhaven of what in most situations will be the best option available for your character.
+Further detail on these decisions is provided at the end of the guide for those that want to have a deeper understanding of their options and potentially modify those shown here.
+These modifications may be because of your unique party composition or personal Tinkerer playstyle and are noted in the advanced section towards the end of this page.
+The most obvious example is that in smaller party sizes or parties with lower damage overall you may need to take a greater damage focused path while larger parties will generally benefit most from your healing or utility being a focus.

 Tinkerer Cards Overview

-The Tinkerer can quickly diverge into a mixture of damage/support or an entirely healing focused build.
-Finding the right balance is heavily reliant on your party needs so many of these options need to be carefully considered.
-The choices below are focused on leaning towards damage/support at the cost of some healing and may not be appropriate for all situations.
+The Tinkerer can quickly diverge into a mixture of damage, healing and generalist support utility.
+Finding the right balance is heavily reliant on your party needs so many of these options need to be carefully considered as you progress.
+The choices below are focused on a middle ground of damage and support at the cost of some healing potential and may not be appropriate for all situations.

 - Level 1: Remove Energising Tonic, Hook Gun and Volatile Concoction with the remaining cards being your starting hand.